About This Keap Max Classic Review

 This is a huge advantage for small businesses who need all of these features in one solution without having to worry about integrating multiple softwares or custom coding their own solutions.
 The fact that a prospect can stay in the system and be ‘converted’ to a customer while keeping all the existing information about them as a prospect for future marketing campaigns is ultra helpful.

-At the end of the day, when you have one database that manages all your prospect and customer information, you’re going to avoid the headaches of duplicate entry or integrations that don’t work properly.
+At the end of the day, when you have one database that manages both your prospect and customer information, you’re going to avoid the headaches of duplicate entry or integrations that don’t work properly.

 The other advantage of an all-in-one system is that you can do all your marketing AND sales activity within the same system.
 For example, if a salesperson needs information about which marketing campaigns a particular prospect has received, he can do so pretty easily because it’s all integrated into one system.